aaronkirschen/safewayCoupons/README.md

 # safewayCoupons
 Python 3 script that adds Safeway coupons to your Safeway account using Selenium Webdriver

-To use, replace in the config dictionary <safeway email address> with your Safeway and <safeway password> with your Safeway password.
+To use, replace <safeway email address> with your Safeway and <safeway password> with your Safeway password in the config dictionary.

 Requires Python 3 Selenium Webdriver & chromedriver exe.